zer2/Fantasy-Basketball--in-progress-/readme.md

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/a7f56aea-dc05-4b0f-89df-9044c2275024

-G-scores perform way better than Z-scores in the simulation!
-This is evidence that the logic above makes sense, and the G-score modification really is appropriate.

 When interpreting these results, it is important to remember that they are for an idealized version of fantasy basketball.
 The real thing will be much more complicated due to uncertainties about long-term means for players, waiver wire moves, and more advanced strategies like punting.
 We can't expect the G-score to do this well in real life.

-Also, ranking systems are inherently suboptimal because they cannot adapt to the circumstances of the draft.
-In the paper, I outline a methodology for dynamically choosing players which performs better.
-It's just the tip of the iceberg though; I believe much more sophisticated algorithms could be developed to push performance even further
+Still, the dominance displayed by G-scores in the simulations is evidence that our logic makes sense, and the G-score modification really is appropriate for "Head-to-Head: Each Category".

+Simulations also suggest that G-scores work better than Z-scores in the "Head-to-Head: Most Categories" format.
+I chose not to include the results here because it is a very strategic format, and expecting other drafters to go straight off ranking lists is probably unrealistic for it.
+Still, it stands to reason that if you want to optimize over a subset of categories for "turtling" or "punting", it makes sense to quantify value with a subset of category G-scores rather than Z-scores.

+Another possible use-case is auctions.
+There is a well-known procedure for translating player value to auction value, outlined e.g. [in this article](https://www.rotowire.com/basketball/article/nba-auction-strategy-part-2-21393).
+If the auction is for a head-to-head format, it is reasonable to use G-scores to quantify value rather than Z-scores

-## 6. Addendum: on formats
+## Addendum 1 : Other formats

-This analysis has focused on the "Head-to-Head: Each Category" format.
-For completeness' sake, here are my thoughts on the implications for other formats
+This analysis has focused on the head-to-head formats.
+For completeness' sake, here are my thoughts on why there are no implications for other formats
 - "Rotisserie": Since Rotisserie uses full-season scores, week-to-week variance is irrelevant and Z-scores make sense
-- "Head-to-Head: Most Categories": My simulations suggest that G-scores work much better than Z-scores in this format.
-I chose not to include the results here because this is a very strategic format, and following any ranking list is probably suboptimal.
-Still, it stands to reason that if you want to optimize over a subset of categories for "turtling" or "punting", it makes sense to quantify value with a subset of category G-scores rather than Z-scores
-- "Head-to-head: Points"/"Season Points": No implication, points is totally different

-Also, if you are doing an auction instead of a draft, you can translate Z/G scores to dollar values instead of ranks.
-The appropriate procedure is well known and is outlined e.g. [in this article](https://www.rotowire.com/basketball/article/nba-auction-strategy-part-2-21393)
+- "Head-to-Head: Points"/"Season Points": Points leagues don't use category scoring, so neither Z-scores nor G-scores are applicable

+## Addendum 2: Further improvement

+Any situation-agnostic value quantification system is subptimal, since a truly optimal strategy would adapt to the circumstances of the draft/auction.

+In the paper, I outline a methodology called H-scoring that dynamically chooses players based on the drafting situation.
+It performs significantly better than going straight off G-score and Z-score.
+However, it is far from perfect, particularly because it does not fully understand how to incorporate punting.
+There is a lot of room for improvelemt and I hope that I, or someone else, can make a better version in the future!